Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

    - **`exist_ok`**: Optional.
 If `True`, it will not raise an error if the target directory already exists (default is `False`).

+## Creating a Directory Tree with Intermediate Directories

+The objective of the code is to create a directory tree with multiple nested directories (`parent_dir/child_dir/grandchild_dir`).
+It uses the `os.makedirs` function to create all the necessary directories, including any intermediate ones that do not exist.
+If the directory tree is created successfully, it prints a confirmation message; otherwise, it handles and displays any errors that occur, such as permission issues.

 ```python
 import os